SteAllan/Droplet/README.md

 <h3>Extend</h3>

 <pre>
 'buttonID': 'droplet-menu',   // The default button ID 'mode': 'droplet-responsive', // Class added once the smaller breakpoint has been reached 'smallScreen': '768',
 'largeScreen': '769',
+'Modernizr': false, 			    // Adds support for Modernizr Media Queries (recommended) 'subNav': false, 				      // If you have sub-navigation set this to true 'subClass': '', 			      	// Class of the containing sub navigation UL 'panel': false, 				      // Create a panel style menu 'panelPosition': '250',
 'shortScreen': '',            // Optionally set a height at which the screen size could be considered too small for a fixed-position nav.
 Adds class of 'droplet-short' if specified
-'Modernizr': false,				// Adds support for Modernizr Media Queries (recommended) 'unit': 'px'					// Choose the unit for the Modernizr media queries (defaults to px)
+'unit': 'px'                  // Choose the unit for the Modernizr media queries
 </pre>